 Organize your kitchen

 A little tip!
 If you want to avoid your kitchen smelling bad, you can place scented bags in drawers and cabinets.
 Simply place your favorite spices and herbs in a small cotton bag and close it tightly.
 Simply change the spices or replace the bag when it’s not effective anymore!
-If you’re not a fan of spices, you can just fill a small bag with baking soda: this will absorb your kitchen’s bad smells without any particular fragrance.
+If you’re not a fan of spices, you can fill a small bag with baking soda: this will absorb your kitchen’s bad smells without emanating any particular fragrance.